esphome/bluetooth-proxies/README.md

 # ESPHome Bluetooth Proxies

-This repo hosts known, tested devices that can server as Bluetooth proxies to Home Assistant.
+This repo hosts known, tested devices that can server as Bluetooth proxies for Home Assistant.